JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    }
    ```

-2. Run both the iOS and Android applications from Android Studio to see the changes:
+2. Run both the iOS and Android applications from IntelliJ IDEA to see the changes:

    ![Android and iOS applications password error](android-iphone-password-error.png){width=600}